 Although many of the olive oils on this list are cold pressed, Ellora earned the spot of best cold-pressed olive oil for several reasons.
 Unlike other olive oils, which combine several olive varieties from various regions, the Ellora Farms Extra Virgin Olive Oil—and all of Ellora Farms’ oils—come from a single region: Crete, Greece.
 But it’s not only sourced from Greece, it’s produced right on the spot using low temperatures and cold pressing to preserve both flavor and quality.

 If you’re looking for the best olive oil for cooking, the O-Live and Co.
 Everyday Extra Virgin Olive Oil checks all the boxes.
 Not only was its flavor profile—which is best described as mild and fruity—designed to complement any type of cooked dish, but it’s also one of the purest olive oils out there.
+Customers praise that its mild flavor doesn't have a bitter aftertaste, saying it works equally well for drizzling and cooking.
 The olive oil comes from Chile and far exceeds the purity standards set by the International Olive Oil Council.

 While you can certainly use it for cooking, the La Tourangelle Extra Virgin Olive Oil really shines when paired with a big piece of fresh crusty bread.
 That’s why it’s earned the spot of best olive oil for dipping.
 To make the extra virgin olive oil, La Tourangelle harvests olives from Andalucia, Spain during the early season and cold presses them the same day.

 This process helps prevent the loss of antioxidants, but also creates an oil that has a fresh, bright, and peppery taste with hints of almond, olive leaves, and freshly cut grass.
 Customers love that its flavor isn't overpowering, though some say the container could use a redesign so that the oil doesn't dribble down the side of it.